PocketRelay/Server/README.md

 reliabality, functionality and actual parody to the official server.
 However as this implementation is still considered to be in active development.

+# ⛔️ Breaking Changes

+There has been breaking changes made to the new version after the current release.
+These changes alter the database structure.
+In order to migrate to the new versions released you will need to delete the old app.db file in order to generate the new structure.

+The database formats are not compatable with eachother.
+Removing the old app.db file will remove all stored player data.
+If you are using Origin with fetch data your data will be retrieved again from the official servers the next time you start the game.
+However cracked accounts using manual login will loose their data

 # 📖 Setting up a server

 For a guide on how to setup a Pocket Relay server see [Here](https://github.com/PocketRelay/.github/blob/main/manual/SETUP_SERVER.md)